 - Preheat oven to 375*

 - Roll out pie crust and place bottom part in your pie tin.
-Fill bottom crust with your chicken, veggies, and parsley; then pour the béchamel over.
+Fill bottom crust with your chicken, veggies, frozen peas, and parsley; then pour the béchamel over.
 Apply rolled out top crust and press edges of dough together to seal.
 Now trim away any excess dough that overhangs the rim.
 Brush the top and edges of your crust with a beaten egg.
 Cut vent holes in the top of crust, so steam can escape.
 Using your excess dough and a cookie cutter, create a fun shape and add your cut out shape to the top of your pie if so desired, "gluing" it down with a little of the eggwash.

 - Bake on LOWER oven rack until the crust is a rich golden brown (50 minutes to one hour).